 To start with, there was an initial 7-day waiting period before entitlement to UC began.
-Changes were announced in the Autumn Budget 2017 which will remove the initial 7-day waiting period before entitlement begins.
-The change is set to be introduced from February 2018, pending legislation changes, but until then, for new claims, payments can take up to 6 weeks.
+Changes were announced in the Autumn Budget 2017 which removes that initial 7-day waiting period and the change takes effect from 14 February 2018.
+Even so, for new claims, payments can take up to 5 weeks.
 This is because once a claim is submitted there is:

 - First monthly assessment period (1 calendar month)

 - Payment made 7 days after end of the assessment period

-This makes a total of 6 weeks and this is likely to cause hardship for many claimants.
+This makes a total of 5 weeks and can cause hardship for many claimants.
 If there is a delay in processing the payment, the wait could be longer.
 If waiting for this first payment will cause a claimant financial difficulties they can request an advance payment and personal budgeting support.
 From Spring 2018, claimants should also be able to request an advance through their online UC account.
 A discretionary housing payment from the claimant’s Local Authority may also be available.

-Until the changes are introduced in February 2018, UC claimants who are in the all-work requirements group won’t be paid for the first 7 days after they make their claim – these are waiting days.
-There are some exceptions to the waiting days policy which are explained on GOV.UK.
+Before the changes were introduced on 14 February 2018, UC claimants in the all-work requirements group weren’t paid for the first 7 days after they made their claim – these were waiting days.